lilliancheng2012/BDD_Cucumber_Demo/README.md

 The Cucumber report plugin will generated the report after executing the test cases, go to Project folder, check report under `\target\cucumber-html-reports\cucumber-html-reports`

 ![](https://raw.githubusercontent.com/lilliancheng2012/lilliancheng2012.github.io/master/public/img/posts/22-11-16/Overview%20feature%20reports.png)

-We can view status of all the featuers, and able to click one of the feature to view details.

 ![](https://raw.githubusercontent.com/lilliancheng2012/lilliancheng2012.github.io/master/public/img/posts/22-11-16/status%20of%20all%20features.png)